Using the e-bulk system for making multiple applications to the Disclosure and Barring Service, including how to register.

 The e-bulk service allows Disclosure and Barring Service (DBS) customers to submit multiple electronic applications for DBS certificates and receive the results electronically.

-DBS certificates help organisations recruit safely, especially for positions involving work with children or vulnerable groups.
+DBS certificates help organisations recruit safely, especially for positions involving work with vulnerable groups including children.

 This guide contains information on changes to e-bulk for existing users, and details of how to register for the service for potential new users.
 It also provides a list of approved e-brokers.